department-of-veterans-affairs/vets-api-clients/samples/postman/README.md

 This Postman collection contains pre-script request methods to generate a signed JSON Web Token (JWT) and use it as a client assertion to request access tokens from VA APIs with the Client Credentials Grant (CCG) OAuth flow.

 -  To retrieve a sandbox token, configure the collection variables and run the token request as shown below.
--  For information on signing up for sandbox access for a VA API, and whether an API uses CCG for authorization, check its documentation on [developer.va.gov](https://developer.va.gov/explore).
+-  For information on signing up for sandbox access for a VA API, and to check if an API uses CCG for authorization, check its documentation on [developer.va.gov](https://developer.va.gov/explore).

 ## Configuration